Evolvus/precision-jasper-operator/README.md

 ## Things to do
 1) Right now it supports MySQL and Oracle.
 Need to support more RDBMS
 2) Integrate with Precision100
+3) Copy the driver of the RDBMS system you want to connect Here is some text containing a footnote.[^somesamplefootnote]

+[^somesamplefootnote]: Here is the text of the footnote itself.

 ## Report Customisation
 Use the .config.sh to customise your report